TLM-Alumni/getting-started/README.md

 #### If you don't have git, node, and/or vscode on your machine, [here is a helpful tutorial to do so](https://drive.google.com/file/d/11fnb_uE8SO9H1gnvOt_u5sRaBqIZu8nT/view?usp=sharing).

+To make open source contributions, you’ll need to be comfortable using git.

+## What is git?
+Git is a tool that is used for all projects on Github (including this one) to make it easier to track changes that are made to a coding project.
+Tracking changes not only makes it easier for you to manage your own revisions to a project, but it also enables easier collaboration with other people who are simultaneously working on the same project.
+Tools like git are examples of version control systems.

+Version control systems not only let you track your own changes to software, but let you work on your own code independently from other people without affecting their own changes.
+Once you’ve made your changes, you can request that your changes be made part of the “main” version of the project.

 ## Fork this repository

 ![Black and Blue Dark Mode Modern Shoes Inspiration Instagram Post](https://user-images.githubusercontent.com/56654391/230608866-83905702-ce93-4b36-bb12-671f76b51d42.png)